maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 EPSTEIN: We don’t disagree with what you value; we value it more so.
 We just can’t afford it.
 To cut the budget by a third and “live within our means” is just not going to work.

-ART STUDENT: “It wouldn’t work”?
+RYAN: “It wouldn’t work”?
 Are you saying it’s not possible?

 EPSTEIN: It’s possible.
 You could have one student and one teacher salary.
 How much do you want to cut that?